VirtusLab/scala-cli/website/docs/commands/package.md

 - `--graalvm-jvm-id` accepts a JVM identifier, such as `graalvm-java17:22.0.0` or `graalvm-java17:21` (short versions accepted).
 - `--graalvm-java-version` makes it possible to specify only a target Java version, such as `11` or `17` (note that only specific Java versions may be supported by the default GraalVM version that Scala CLI picks)
 - `--graalvm-version` makes it possible to specify only a GraalVM version, such as `22.0.0` or `21` (short versions accepted)
+- `--graalvm-args` makes it possible to pass args to GraalVM version

 ## Scala Native